YiiGuxing/TranslationPlugin/en/README.md

 ![Translate (exclusive) Action](/img/translate_exclusive.gif ':size=300x250')

-#### 5. Translate and Replace... :id=translate-and-replace-action
+#### 5. Replace with Translation :id=translate-and-replace-action

-Translate and replace.
+Replace the text with translation.
 Available in editors and input boxes, the word extraction method works the same as the [Translate Action](#translate-action).
 Default shortcut: